2009/ / : St. Johann-in-Tirol km

 We were enjoying the quiet pathways and russet fall colours when I noticed the bike route signs looked a little different.
 “What country are we in?”
 I asked Chris.
 “All the license plates are German” he observed in reply.
 And that was how we made another border crossing within the Schengen Zone.
 We must have entered Germany when we crossed the River Inn on a wooden bridge for cyclists and pedestrians.

-We found a country hotel and found ourselves in a room with a four-poster painted in ornate Bavarian style.
+We found a country hotel and were shown to our room with a four-poster painted in ornate Bavarian style.
 Some men walked out of the bar downstairs wearing not only lederhosen (below-the-knee length) but also traditional hats with tall feather plumes.
 We’ve seen beautifully detailed traditional clothing for sale both in Tirol and Bavaria, and the locals don’t feel a need to wait for special holidays to wear it.

 Another day of idyllic cycling, but it’s getting chillier.
 The morning was misty and damp, but the afternoon clearer.
 There were lots of commuter cyclists and sporty roadies out as we passed about twenty kilometres south of Munich.
 We were stopped at a junction in late afternoon when a well-appointed cyclist with four panniers pulled up.
 We thought this must be another long-distance tourer, but Erich was a commuter cyclist with dreams of doing a long tour like ours.
 He kindly provided us with a detailed local topographic map that we’ll mail back to him when we’re beyond its coverage area.
 We used the map to divert ourselves from the GPS track into Starnberg for the night.